This post was last updated on August 31st, 2022 at 11:00 pm

 The test results are shown below.
-In trial # 4 the tags were attached to existing labels already in place on the steel components while for trials #3, 5.
-6 and 7 the tag was mounted directly on the steel component itself.
-For the hand held readers, tag read distance was typically around one to two metres.
-For the fixed readers there was a gap of at least two metres between the tags and the antennas as the trailer moved past the tags.
-In all the trials, tags were mounted randomly of the steel components, ensuring tags were place both at the edges and middle of the trailer.
+In trial number 4, the tags were attached to labels already in place on the steel components while for trials 3, 5, 6 and 7 the tag was mounted directly on the steel component itself.
+In all the trials, tags were mounted randomly on the steel components, ensuring tags were place both at the edges and middle of the trailer.

 |Test Nr.||Tag Type|